risavkarna/blog/ck85cqi1l0089zbs1bhjyawxd.md

 We would like to call upon you and all organizations, businesses, and individuals who are in a position to provide us reliable data regarding Nepal’s health infrastructure, road traffic flow and human mobility.
 It is of critical importance that we as a nation track human movements and hospital infrastructure to be fully informed and prepared for what's coming ahead.

-We would like to also highlight [CovidNepal.org](https://covidnepal.org/), another independent and noteworthy effort in this field, that will be of help, especially in aggregating hospital related data.
+We would like to also highlight [CovidNepal.org](https://covidnepal.org/), another independent and noteworthy effort for this cause, that will be of help especially in aggregating hospital related data.
 Please contribute reliable data to it and/or promote it to hospitals and organizations in possession of relevant data.

 Here are some topics and examples regarding how data from telecommunication service providers can help: